etango/JavaMatic/README.md

 # JavaMatic
-Main sources code are in src folder.
+Main sources code are in src/JavaMatic folder.
 Main_Menu.java will run the program by compiling it.

 Problem Description: